RoboSharkFall/Will/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am currently a student in the motion and mobile lab at the National University of Singapore (NUS).
+My research interests include robotics, control, tendon-driven mechanism and actuators.
+In 2021, I received my bachelor’s degree in Mechatronics and Automation Engineering from Wuhan University.
 {style="text-align: justify;"}